Kilemonn/Duplicate-File-Remover/README.md

 # Duplicate-File-Merger
-A command-line tool that will take two input directories and create an output directory containing only unique files from the two input directories.
+A command-line tool that takes input directories and create an output directory containing only unique files from the provided input directories.
 The files are determined as being unique based on its content hash.

 This program will only create a new specified output directory.
 Or if none is provided a directory in the path of the running application called `output`.